jfjelstul/worldcup/README.md

 In addition to downloading the data here on GitHub, you can now explore the most up-to-date version of the database at [WorldCups.ai](https://www.worldcups.ai)!
 You can download the entire database for free for non-commercial use (CC-BY-NC-SA 4.0).
 Or subscribe to ask questions in plain English, build custom data tables, and explore data-backed AI-generated narratives for all tournaments, countries, and matches — including Elo ratings and pre-match scoreline probabilities.

+### AI assistant

+The AI assistant can answer questions (backed-up by SQL queries), generate interactive visualizations, and compile custom data tables for you.

 <div>
   <img src="https://github.com/jfjelstul/worldcup/blob/master/visualizations/ai-assistant-light.png?raw=true" width="90%">
 </div>

+### Elo ratings and scoreline probabilities

+You can compare teams' Elo ratings and compare pre-match scoreline probabilities to see how surprising match results were.

 <div>
   <img src="https://github.com/jfjelstul/worldcup/blob/master/visualizations/probabilities-plot-light.png?raw=true" width="60%">
 </div>